...

 Like many popular family recipes in NZ and Australia, Devilled Sausages are often cooked from a packet mix, but it is perfectly easy to make them at home with ingredients you likely already have in the cupboard.
 Better yet, you can adjust the flavouring to suit your tastes and you know exactly what goes into your meal.
 No packet mix necessary!

-What should I serve with Devilled Sausages?
+What to serve with Devilled Sausages?

 This is cool weather food, so ideal for autumn, fall or winter (though I’ll be the first to admit, I eat them all year round).
 I like to serve my Devilled Sausages with lots of buttery mashed potatoes and heaps of green beans, though broccoli, carrots, peas and all the usual suspects are good too.